vectorgrp/sil-kit-adapters-qemu/tools/README.md

 By default, the options in this script will spawn the guest system in the same terminal.
 The password for the ``root`` user is ``root``.

-QEMU is also set up to forward the guests SSH port on ``localhost:10022``, any interaction with the guest can then proceed via SSH from the host system:
+QEMU is also set up to forward the guest SSH port on ``localhost:10022``, any interaction with the guest can then proceed via SSH from the host system:

     ssh -p10022 -oStrictHostKeyChecking=no -oUserKnownHostsFile=/dev/null root@localhost